-Note - You can skip this step.
-Go to Step 3. ** Google has apparently removed the "chrome://plugins" toggle, so Step 2 is no longer necessary. **
+UPDATE: You can skip this step.
+Go straight to Step 3.
+Google has apparently removed the "chrome://plugins" toggle, so Step 2 is no longer necessary.

 Chrome has it's own built-in flash player.
 That great because it is extra-secure.
 But you need to make sure Chrome's flash player is enabled.